gidztech/gideonpyzer.dev/content/blog/applying-the-konmari-method-to-coding.md

 # Final thoughts

 Marie found that her client's relationships improved when they were able to clear out and tidy their belongings.
 I think tensions between developers on projects could massively be reduced by applying these techniques.
-More time can be spent building great features instead of spending hours searching for one of eight similar, but different modal components in your codebase!
+More time can be spent building great features instead of spending hours searching for 1 of 8 similar, but slightly different, modal components in your codebase!